 In general, you can store almost any cut of steak, including T-bones, in the refrigerator in their store packing for up to 48 hours.
 For longer storage, tightly wrap the steaks individually in plastic wrap or butcher paper and freeze them for up to three months.
 For best results, use a vacuum sealer to keep them fresh and freezer-burn free for up to six months.

 Nutrition and Benefits of T-bone Steak

-A 3-ounce serving of T-bone steak delivers a reasonable 180 to 210 calories, depending on the amount of marbled fat and how closely you trim the exterior fat, but it also packs up to 14 grams of fat, with saturated fat accounting for nearly a third of the total.
-However, the average T-bone weighs about 12 ounces and they can tip the scales at 24 ounces, so you need to multiple the nutrition per serving information depending on the amount of steak you eat to get an accurate data.
+A serving of T-bone steak delivers a reasonable 180 to 210 calories, depending on the amount of marbled fat and how closely you trim the exterior fat, but it also packs up to 14 grams of fat, with saturated fat accounting for nearly a third of the total.
+However, the average T-bone weighs about 12 ounces and it can tip the scales at 24 ounces, so you need to multiply the nutrition per serving information depending on the amount of steak you eat to get an accurate data.